 With an advanced filter, you can extract data to a different sheet.
 Watch this video to see the steps, and the written instructions are below the video.

-If the database is on one sheet, you can extract data to a different sheet, by using an Advanced Filter.
+If your Excel data is on one sheet, you can extract data to a different sheet, by using an Advanced Filter.
 In this example, the data is on Sheet1, and will be copied to Sheet2.

 If a record meets all criteria on one row in the criteria area, it will pass through the Excel advanced filter.
 In example 1, at right --